Give a Kidney

 Altruistic donation is the giving of a kidney, from a living person, to a stranger who has kidney failure.

-We also aim to publicise why more living kidney donors are needed and to support people who are considering this type of donation.
+We aim to publicise why more living kidney donors are needed and to support people who are considering this type of donation.

 Patients with kidney failure have the option of dialysis or transplantation when both their kidneys fail.
 A kidney transplant can provide patients with freedom from regular dialysis, a better quality of life and longer life expectancy.
 Unfortunately, very few patients have someone who can give them a kidney, and on average most patients have to wait on dialysis for two to three years before a kidney becomes available on the national deceased donor transplant waiting list.